 The phrase ‘Indal Eccius’ in old Iberian means ‘Messenger of the Gods’ (Indal is a protective God), and so the name Indalecio and therefore “Indalo” already had its roots in the ‘ethereal’, and some association with the concept of protection / safekeeping.

-However, the ‘form’ of the Indalo – believed to be of a man with arms outstretched holding a rainbow, is much older than this – and can be found in many places around the world . . from different ages and in different civilisations: In particular, it is common amongst the Native Indians of North America.
-But the shape also occurs (in rough similarity) in various spots in Central and South America including Couscous in Chile, Incamacha in Bolivia, Sardinata in northern Colombia, at Nazca, Peru and in Patagonia, Argentina.
+The ‘form’ of the Indalo – believed to be of a man with arms outstretched holding a rainbow, is ancient indeed – and can be found in many places around the world . . from different ages and in different civilisations: In particular, it is common amongst the Native Indians of North America.
+The shape also occurs (in rough similarity) in various spots in Central and South America including Couscous in Chile, Incamacha in Bolivia, Sardinata in northern Colombia, at Nazca, Peru and in Patagonia, Argentina.
 There are also ancient rock carvings with a similar basic shape in Hawaii, Egypt, and in Zambia, Africa.

 Further north at Valtellina, Lombardy, we see the metamorphic Rupe Magna rock, with engraved petroglyphs (ancient rock carvings) that date back thousands of years, featuring hundreds of Indalo-shaped figures.

 In Egypt, similar shapes can be seen in the temples at Abydos.

 In Hawaii, many of the petroglyphs on Big Island feature similarly-shaped images believed to represent various aspects of spiritual life.
 One of these is known as ‘Rainbow Man’ and has special significance for the Hawaiian people: The arc is thought to represent a rainbow resting on a person’s shoulders and as such, is a symbol of the responsibility of each person to love and protect the earth – the ‘Aina.